nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my3.md

 ```

-Finally, we add a <style> tag to include 2 custom CSS classes: bg-stripes-darkgray-yellow and dashed-border-top:
+Finally, we add a &lt;style> tag to include 2 custom CSS classes: bg-stripes-darkgray-yellow and dashed-border-top:

 ```